dhairs/College-Notes/Spring 2023 Semester/Statistics and Probability/Variables.md

 A variable is a *measurable* characteristic of a given unit/observation.

+## What is a Random Variable

+A random variable is a variable defined in the context of a random [[Overview, Definitions, and Axioms of Probability#What is an Experiment and Event|experiment]].

 ## Numerical Variable

 A variable that has a number associated with the characteristic.